dstankovic/dstankovic.github.io/_posts/2015-05-21-testing-javascript.md

 {% endhighlight %}

 We need to understand that our code is not always testable and you have to make an effort to make it that way.
 Another important thing is that we need to put a focus on testing our business logic.
 So if you want to test DOM manipulation you better take a look at end-to-end testing.
-Having these things in mind we can notice that all of our code is into one function and it's much harder to test it.
+Having these things in mind we can notice that all of our code is within one function and it's much harder to test it.
 What we're going to do is to move text manipulation part into another function so it looks like this:

 {% highlight javascript %}
 var encrypt = function(normal){